nrmanohar/photonic_circuit_solver/docs/_build/html/_sources/getting_started_stabilizer.rst.txt

 The first check is done by numpy itself.
 If your stabilizers don't form the right dimensions, it'll break numpy and return a numpy error.

-The first real check done is to check whether the number of Pauli's in a stabilizer matches the number of stabilizers
+The first real check done is to check whether the number of Pauli's in a stabilizer matches the number of stabilizers.
+As such, this package doesn't encode stabilizer codespaces, which are linear subspaces defined by using less than a full set of generators.

 The second check done by the package is an empty column check.
 That basically means whether or not you have a free qubit, which is not a unique state.